Industrial Operations Protocol guidance from Ministry of Natural Resources and Forestry

 The regulation identifies the responsibilities of industrial operators in sharing the Ministry’s objectives of preventing and mitigating the effects of wildland fire in Ontario forests.
 To that end, Ontario forestry and logging operations have long since had their own protocol with the MNRF.

-The significance of the legislation is that industries, especially those working in remote northern Ontario locations, will need to evaluate their operations and activities for fire risk, in addition to having fire prevention plans, training, and equipment in place.
+The significance of the legislation is that industries, especially those working in remote northern Ontario locations, need to regularly evaluate their operations and activities for fire risk, in addition to having fire prevention plans, training, and equipment in place.

 The regulatory changes amending Ontario Regulation 207/96 under the Forest Fires Prevention Act provide direction for the prevention and suppression of wildland fires in forest areas within the fire regions during the fire season, normally April 1 to October 31.

-- Industrial operations are conducted in a manner that prevents wildland fires from starting;
+- Industrial operations are conducted in a manner that prevents wildland fires from starting

-- Wildland fires are detected and reported to MNRF so it receives a timely response;
+- Wildland fires are detected and reported to MNRF so it receives a timely response

-- Employees are adequately trained to use available equipment to take safe action that will reduce the negative impact or damage from a fire, should one occur.
+- Employees are adequately trained to use available equipment to take safe action that will reduce the negative impact or damage from a fire, should one occur

-The regulatory changes have the following requirements for industrial operations within forest areas:
+Regulatory requirements for industrial operations within forest areas:

 - Development of a Fire Prevention and Preparedness Plan which includes contacts at the company who are responsible for wildland fire prevention and suppression activities, fire prevention measures put in place, available fire suppression equipment and training levels for staff who may need to respond to wildland fire ignitions.

-- Mitigation actions required for maintaining the vegetation on industrial rights-of-way (e.g., power lines, railways, to reduce the risk of starting wildland fires).
+- Mitigation actions are required for maintaining the vegetation on industrial rights-of-way (e.g., power lines, railways, to reduce the risk of starting wildland fires).

 The MNRF has created a special document Industrial Operations Protocol to provide direction and supplemental information in support of the regulation, including how to prevent industry-caused wildfires and expedite the suppression of any fire on or near industrial worksites in forested areas.